Aligning Language Model Benchmarks with Pairwise Preferences: Experiments

-\xhdr{Human Preferences} To simulate human preferences, we use reward models trained separately on two preference datasets: (1) Helpsteer \citep{Wang2023HelpSteer:SteerLM}, which consists of 10,459 single-turn prompts with human annotations for helpfulness, coherence, and complexity and (2) UltraFeedback~\citep{Cui2024UltraFeedback:Feedback}, which contains over a million GPT-4 feedback for 250k user-assistant conversations across aspects such as helpfulness, honesty, and verbosity.
-We focus on helpfulness for Helpsteer and honesty for UltraFeedback, denoting their reward models by $RM^{\text{Helpful}}$ and $RM^{\text{Honest}}$, respectively.
-We used two different reward models for each dataset.\footnote{All reward models are obtained from HuggingFace.
-Further details are explained in Appendix~\ref{ap:rm_human_prefs}} We use these reward models to score model responses on IFEval and construct a ``ground truth'' ranking of models based on their preference scores.
+\xhdr{Target Preferences} We simulate target preferences using reward models trained separately on two datasets: (1) Helpsteer~\citep{Wang2023HelpSteer:SteerLM}, which consists of 10,459 single-turn prompts with human preferences for helpfulness, coherence, and complexity and (2) UltraFeedback~\citep{Cui2024UltraFeedback:Feedback}, which contains over 1 million GPT-4 human preferences for 250k user-assistant conversations across helpfulness, honesty, and verbosity.
+We focus on helpfulness for Helpsteer and honesty for UltraFeedback, denoting their reward models as $\text{Armo}$, $\text{GPT2}$ and $\text{DPA}$.\footnote{All reward models have been used in already published work and are obtained from HuggingFace.
+Further details are explained in Appendix~\ref{ap:rm_human_prefs}.} These reward models score model responses on IFEval to construct a ``ground truth'' preference ranking over all models.

-\xhdr{Baselines} We compare \textsc{BenchAlign} against three baselines: (1) \textsc{MetaBench}~\citep{Kipnis2025Metabench:Models}, which constructs a sparse benchmark by removing questions with redundant information, (2) \textsc{TinyBenchmarks}~\citep{Polo2024TinyBenchmarks:Examples}, which distills a single benchmark into a smaller set of questions with the most predictive power for model performances, and (3) \textsc{Random}, which randomly selects one benchmark from the OpenLLMLeaderboard. \textsc{Random} represents a setting where we are interested in a set of preferences that existing benchmarks were not designed to capture and picking a random benchmark may be the only available option.
-Further implementation details are described in Appendix~\ref{ap:baselines_implementation}.
+\xhdr{Baselines} We compare \textsc{BenchAlign} against three simple baselines and two benchmark distillation methods: (1) \textsc{No Alignment}\footnote{We use \textsc{No Alignment} to refer specifically to the absence of question reweighting, not to imply that other baselines produce preference-aligned rankings.}, which aggregates all benchmarks without reweighting, (2) \textsc{Individual}, which select the task (across 52) with the highest Spearman rank correlation with target preferences as a benchmark (3) \textsc{Random}, which randomly selects one OpenLLMLeaderboard benchmark, (4) \textsc{MetaBench}~\citep{Kipnis2025Metabench:Models}, which constructs a sparse benchmark by removing questions with redundant information, and (5) \textsc{TinyBenchmarks}~\citep{Polo2024TinyBenchmarks:Examples}, which distills a single benchmark into a smaller set of questions with the most predictive power for model performances.
+Further implementation details for all methods are described in Appendix~\ref{ap:baselines_implementation}.

-\xhdr{Metrics} We use the Spearman rank correlation ($\rho$) to measure how closely the predicted rankings match the actual rankings.
-In addition, we define the \textit{pairwise ranking accuracy} as the proportion of model pairs whose relative order is predicted correctly: